jacobbushey/jacobbushey.github.io/02-research.md

 <a href="https://atmos.seas.harvard.edu/">Wofsy Group Page</a>

-I'm a member of the Wofsy Group at Harvard.
+I'm a member of the <a href="https://atmos.seas.harvard.edu/">Wofsy Group</a> at Harvard.
 Broadly, we study carbon in the environment.
-One of our longest running projects is monitoring ecosystem trends in carbon uptake at Harvard forest.
-These days, many of us are focusing on contributing the work of the MethaneSAT science team.
+One of our longest running projects is monitoring ecosystem trends in carbon uptake at <a href="https://harvardforest.fas.harvard.edu/">Harvard Forest</a>.
+These days, many of us are focusing on contributing the work of the <a href="https://www.methanesat.org/">MethaneSAT</a> science team.

+My research has focused on quantifying diffuse area source emissions from oil and gas basins using inverse modeling techniques and data from MethaneAIR, the airborne precursor to MethaneSAT.
+I've presented some of this work at <a href="https://ams.confex.com/ams/104ANNUAL/meetingapp.cgi/Paper/429005">AMS 2024</a>.

 <!--
 Varon, D.J., D.J.
 Jacob, M. Sulprizio, L.A.
 Estrada, W.B.
 Downs, L. Shen, S.E.
 Hancock, H. Nesser, Z. Qu, E. Penn, Z. Chen, X. Lu, A. Lorente, A. Tewari, and C.A.
 Randles, [Integrated Methane Inversion (IMI 1.0): a user-friendly, cloud-based facility for inferring high-resolution methane emissions from TROPOMI satellite observations](https://gmd.copernicus.org/articles/15/5787/2022/), Geosci.
 Model Dev., 15, 5787–5805,  https://doi.org/10.5194/gmd-15-5787-2022, 2022.